adeelahmadk/nix_notes/git-sheet.md

 git config --global core.editor "vim +16 +startinsert"
 ```

-This sets the default editor to Neovim (or Vim), and places the cursor on line 16 in Insert Mode as soon the editor opens.
+This sets the default editor to `neovim` (or `vim`), and places the cursor on line 16 in Insert Mode as soon the editor opens.

 **Credit**: [Keeping Git Commit Messages Consistent with a Custom Template by Timothy Merritt](https://dev.to/timmybytes/keeping-git-commit-messages-consistent-with-a-custom-template-1jkm)